weifengliu-ssslab/Benchmark_SpTRSM_using_CSC/README.md

 1. Set CUDA path in the Makefile,
 2. Run ``make``,
 3. Run ``./sptrsv -d 0 -rhs 2 -forward -mtx example.mtx``.
-Here changable parameters `0` and `2` are device id and the number of right-hand sides, respectively.
-The `-forward` canbe replaced by `-backward` for solving upper triangular part of the input .mtx matrix.
+Here changable parameters `0` and `2` refer to device id and the number of right-hand sides, respectively.
+When rhs is set to 1, the operation is SpTRSV, otherwise SpTRSM.
+The `-forward` can be replaced by `-backward` for solving upper triangular part of the input .mtx matrix.

 - Tested environments